 Travelers returning from Europe often open their mail to discover they paid more for their trip than they thought they had.
-Over the last decade, banks have dramatically increased the fees they charge for overseas transactions.
-While these fees are legal, they're basically a slimy way for credit-card companies to wring a few more dollars out of their customers.
-About a decade ago, a class-action settlement forced many banks to refund some of these fees, and most have (slightly) reduced what they charge for international transactions.
+Over the last decade, banks have dramatically increased their fees for overseas transactions.
+While these fees are legal, they’re basically a slimy way for credit-card companies to wring a few more dollars out of their customers.

 Visa and MasterCard levy a 1 percent fee on international transactions, and some banks that issue those cards also tack on a currency conversion fee (additional 1–3 percent).
 These are similar to the fees associated with using your debit card for ATM withdrawals.

 So, how can a smart traveler avoid — or at least reduce — these fees?
 Here are a few suggestions.